F-73P/moniC-simulator/README.md

 # moniC-simulator
-Files to simulate the monic calculator C compiler using Keil uVision5
+Keil uVision5 simulator for the monic calculator C compiler